 Norton, who began coaching in 1981 as a graduate assistant at Indiana, has had success at all three of the schools where he has coached.
 While at Indiana from 1981-85, the Hoosiers won three Big Ten Indoor Championships and an outdoor Big Ten Championship.

 Before coming to Athens, Norton served as an assistant coach at Northern Arizona University from 1985-89.
 He coached NAU's jumpers and sprinters (a group which featured NFL speedsters Mike Haynes, David Lang and Shawn Collins), while serving as an instructor in both physical education and journalism.
 During his tenure at Northern Arizona, the program had a very successful five-year period.
-Out of the Big Sky Conference, Northern Arizona won four indoor and outdoor men's conference championships, three women's indoor conference championships, two outdoor women's championships, four men's cross country championships and three women's cross country championships.
+Out of the Big Sky Conference, Northern Arizona won four men's conference championships, three women's indoor conference championships, two outdoor women's championships, seven cross country championships.

 While at Georgia, he has produced a steady stream of All-American jumpers, including 2008 and 2012 Olympian Levern Spencer and 2008 Olympian Patricia Sylvester.
 Norton was instrumental in 2006 with the pair listed above racking up four All-American certificates and four SEC individual titles.
-In 2012, Saniel Atkinson was the runner-up in the high jump at the SEC indoor and outdoor meets before earning her first First Team All-America certificate in the event at the NCAA Outdoor Championships.
-In 1995, Georgia's jumpers enjoyed one of their best seasons ever, collecting five All-America awards while winning three SEC crowns, thanks to the efforts of Thad Hood, Icolyn Kelly, Reeta Laaksonen and Dillon Phelps.
+The Lady Bulldogs won a pair of SEC jump titles in 2013 and collected five All-America certificates.
+In 1995, Georgia's jumpers enjoyed one of their best seasons ever, registering another five All-America awards while winning three SEC crowns, thanks to the efforts of Thad Hood, Icolyn Kelly, Reeta Laaksonen and Dillon Phelps.
 Laaksonen and Phelps added more such honors in 1996 and Sylvester came away with her first conference title in 2005.
 Norton has also guided other nationally-renowned jumpers including Celly Martinez, Latifah Long, Krysha Bayley, Volker Mai, Hyleas Fountain, Ryan Sheppard, Patrick Thavelin, Wolfgang Kreissig, Marcus Bailey, Tasha Mahone and Antonio Saunders.

 Norton and his wife Priscilla have four children: son Christian and daughters LaShawna, Jasmine and Erica.
 Norton also has a son-in-law after Andre Wilson married his daughter LaShawna.
 The couple has a son named Isaiah.